munificent/craftinginterpreters/book/calls-and-functions.md

 <aside name="null">

 I know, it looks dumb to null the `function` field only to immediately assign it a value a few lines later.
-This is one of those weird corners of the VM that will make more sense once we have a garbage collector.
-We clear the field to ensure that if a collection happens when allocating the function, the GC doesn't see the uninitialized field.
+This ensures that if a garbage collection happens when allocating the function, the GC doesn't see the uninitialized field.

 </aside>